Corporate law: Constitution

 The rules for corporations derive from two sources.
 These are the country's statutes: in the US, usually the Delaware General Corporation Law (DGCL); in the UK, the Companies Act 2006 (CA 2006); in Germany, the Aktiengesetz (AktG) and the Gesetz betreffend die Gesellschaften mit beschränkter Haftung (GmbH-Gesetz, GmbHG).
 The law will set out which rules are mandatory, and which rules can be derogated from.
 Examples of important rules which cannot be derogated from would usually include how to fire the board of directors, what duties directors owe to the company or when a company must be dissolved as it approaches bankruptcy.
-Examples of rules that members of a company would be allowed to change and choose could include, what kind of procedure general meetings should follow, when dividends get paid out, or how many members (beyond a minimum set out in the law) can amend the constitution.
-Usually, the statute will set out model articles, which the corporation's constitution will be assumed to have if it is silent on a bit of particular procedure.
+Examples of rules that members of a company would be allowed to change and choose could include what kind of procedure general meetings should follow, when dividends get paid out, or how many members (beyond a minimum set out in the law) can amend the constitution.
+Usually, the statute will set out model articles, which the corporation's constitution will be assumed to have if it is silent on a particular procedure.

 The United States, and a few other common law countries, split the corporate constitution into two separate documents (the UK got rid of this in 2006).
 The memorandum of association (or articles of incorporation) is the primary document, and will generally regulate the company's activities with the outside world.
-It states which objects the company is meant to follow (e.g. "this company makes automobiles") and specifies the authorised share capital of the company.
-The articles of association (or by-laws) is the secondary document, and will generally regulate the company's internal affairs and management, such as procedures for board meetings, dividend entitlements etc. In the event of any inconsistency, the memorandum prevails and in the United States only the memorandum is publicised.
+It states which objects the company is meant to follow (e.g., "this company makes automobiles") and specifies the authorised share capital of the company.
+The articles of association (or by-laws) is the secondary document, and will generally regulate the company's internal affairs and management, such as procedures for board meetings, dividend entitlements, etc. In the event of any inconsistency, the memorandum prevails and in the United States, only the memorandum is publicised.
 In civil law jurisdictions, the company's constitution is normally consolidated into a single document, often called the charter.

 It is quite common for members of a company to supplement the corporate constitution with additional arrangements, such as shareholders' agreements, whereby they agree to exercise their membership rights in a certain way.
-Conceptually a shareholders' agreement fulfills many of the same functions as the corporate constitution, but because it is a contract, it will not normally bind new members of the company unless they accede to it somehow.
-One benefit of shareholders' agreement is that they will usually be confidential, as most jurisdictions do not require shareholders' agreements to be publicly filed.
+Conceptually, a shareholders' agreement fulfills many of the same functions as the corporate constitution, but because it is a contract, it will not normally bind new members of the company unless they accede to it somehow.
+One benefit of shareholders' agreements is that they will usually be confidential, as most jurisdictions do not require shareholders' agreements to be publicly filed.
 Another common method of supplementing the corporate constitution is by means of voting trusts, although these are relatively uncommon outside the United States and certain offshore jurisdictions.
 Some jurisdictions consider the company seal to be a part of the "constitution" (in the loose sense of the word) of the company, but the requirement for a seal has been abrogated by legislation in most countries.